Delaware Electrical License Reciprocity with MD, PA & NJ

 The Pennsylvania Problem: No Statewide License

 For electricians looking for reciprocity between Delaware and Pennsylvania, the conversation stops before it starts.
 The most significant barrier is that Pennsylvania has no statewide electrical license.
 Instead, licensing is handled at the municipal or county level, with different rules in Philadelphia, Pittsburgh, and other jurisdictions.
-According to the Delaware Division of Professional Regulation’s reciprocity application instructions, if your only current license was issued by a Pennsylvania municipality, you cannot use it for reciprocity and must apply for a Delaware license by examination.
-This aligns with Delaware law (24 Del.
-C. § 1409), which requires an applicant to hold a license from another state, territory, or the District of Columbia.
+Delaware’s reciprocity process requires a license issued by another state, territory, or the District of Columbia; municipal or local licenses (such as those issued by some Pennsylvania cities) generally are not sufficient for Delaware reciprocity.
+Applicants whose only credential is a Pennsylvania municipal license typically must apply to Delaware by examination and provide the required documentation.

 From Apprentice to Multi-State Professional